 Perinatal anxiety is a feeling of inadequacy; a type of mood disorder.
 Anxiety creates a lot of problems and the affected pregnant woman will find it difficult to get through the day.
-However, this mood disorder is often not recognized and hence tendency to seek professional help may be delayed.
+However, this mood disorder is often not recognized and hence tend to seek professional help may be delayed.

 Not just mothers, fathers can also get perinatal anxiety, with self-doubts about their own competency in caring for the newborn.